-Here are some frequently asked questions about etheses.
+Here are some frequently asked questions around the deposit to the UBIRA eTheses repository.
 If there are questions you would like to see added please send an email to firstname.lastname@example.org

 - Will depositing my theses electronically affect my prospects for future publication?

 A thesis is an examination document and a unit of work which must be produced in order to be awarded a degree.
 There is some evidence that this does not affect publication in the Sciences where the unit of publication is much shorter (focused journal articles, for example).
 For book publication, particularly in the Social Sciences and Humanities there is more concern.
 A published version of a theses is usually aimed at a different audience, peer reviewed, re-written, significantly edited and presented more attractively.
 Some publishers raise concerns about prior disclosure of research findings and it may be necessary to embargo access to a specific thesis, which is catered for in the depositing of theses with the University.
 It is something you need to take into account if you are intending to rewrite your thesis as a book or you may wish to obtain agreement with a Publisher earlier on in the process about releasing the original thesis giving some thought to the Copyright issues.

 - I have an older thesis which has often been requested.
 Will this thesis be digitised?

 The digitisation of older theses is based upon demand via the EThOS service.

 Library Services will contact authors of specific theses and ask for permission for an electronic copy if possible or permission to scan the paper copy.
 The thesis will be sent to EThOS for digitisation and will appear on EThOS.
 Users need to register and accept the terms and conditions before being able to download the full text.
 Copies will also be stored in the UBIRA eTheses repository.

 - How can my thesis be discovered after deposit?